Phils-Hub-Org/custom_dialogs/README.md

 # custom_dialogs
- An improved ui for the "ok message box", "yes, no message box".
+ An improved ui for the "message box" variations.